turingschool-examples/adopt-dont-shop-7/DTR.md

 How do you know if a project is successful?

-- Blaine: When we achieve the satisfactory points i
+- Blaine: When we achieve the satisfactory points and works online.
 - Myles:

 How can we achieve success as a group?